 We are manufacturers of Selective Soldering equipment and are interested in a possible implementation of OML.
 I notice from looking at the documentation that ‘Factory Resources’ is all based around SMT Assembly machines.
 Is there any plans to add additional messaging, equipment types etc. for other equipment?

 Simon21 September, 2016 at 11:21 am #4578

 Thanks for your question.
 This is interesting.
 OML does include more than the SMT Assembly machines, for example test and inspection machines, and also some lower level capture from scanners, and input/output and so forth.
 This was the starting focus and the longer term goal is to cover all the key types of shop-floor equipment, and soldering is of course always present.
 OML does not yet define dedicated messages for the different types of soldering machines, but we believe it will certainly add to value to OML to add support for this.
 If you have examples of the data your equipment can support, then we would be very interested to review that together with you, to see how it could be defined as part of future version of OML.
 If this proposal sounds reasonable, please e-mail us and we can try to setup a short discussion.

-- This reply was modified 7 months ago by Dan Bailey.
+- This reply was modified 1 year, 7 months ago by Richard Bliss.

 Thanks for the reply Dan.
 From another source I have been given Michael Ford’s contact details.
 As he is based in the UK, like myself, I will contact him next week and talk to him.
 I think there is definitly some mileage in looking at adding Selective Soldering to OML.

 You must be logged in to reply to this topic.